sarnobat/linux_kernel/README.md

 ## 2024

 ### (recommended) Buildroot without Docker
-If you want to modify source code, you (probably) can't use Docker, because the docker image doesn't contain .c files.
-The Docker image is also just maintained by "Advanced Climate Systems" which could make it abandonware.
+If you want to modify source code, you (probably) can't use Docker, because:
+* the Docker image doesn't contain .c files.
+* the Docker image is also just maintained by "Advanced Climate Systems" which could make it abandonware.
 The actual Buildroot project has a lot of maintainers.

 ```
 git clone git@github.com:buildroot/buildroot.git